YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

 ### Backup

-YunoHost comes with a backup system, that allows to backup (and restore) system configurations and data (e.g. mails) and apps if they support it.
+YunoHost comes with a backup system, that allows you to backup (and restore) system configurations and data (e.g. emails) and apps if they support it.

-You can manage backups either from the command line (`yunohost backup --help`) or from the web administration (in the Backups section) though some features are not yet available in the webadmin.
+You can manage backups either from the command line (`yunohost backup --help`) or from the web administration (in the Backups section), though some features are not yet available in the webadmin.

 The current default method consists in creating a `.tar` archive containing all relevant files.